 Malicious cyber attackers have had unprecedented success in the past few years, but their attacks often rely on tricking or exploiting people inside an organization.
 Employees, software developers, partners, and even executives can intentionally or unintentionally clear the way for malicious intrusions.
 According to the Identity Theft Resource Center, phishing, smishing, malware, and ransomware were the top causes of data breaches in the first quarter of 2022.
-And according to Verizon’s 2022 Data Breach Investigations Report, 82% of attacks involved humans inside organizations making mistakes, such as falling for social engineering, failing to follow security best practices, or misusing privileged information.
-Security teams cannot underestimate this “insider threat.”
-And while it’s not likely that any organization can eradicate all human error, there are effective strategies for cutting down on blunders and recovering faster when mistakes are made.
+Plus, according to Verizon’s 2022 Data Breach Investigations Report, 82% of attacks involved humans inside organizations making mistakes, such as falling for social engineering, failing to follow security best practices, or misusing privileged information.
+Security teams cannot underestimate the danger of an “insider threat.”
+While it’s not likely that any organization can eradicate all human error, thankfully, there are effective strategies for cutting down on blunders and recovering faster when mistakes are made.

 Over decades, attackers have refined and strengthened their abilities to take advantage of human error, and even when employees know about hacking methods, they can still fall prey.